privacyidea/privacyidea/.github/ISSUE_TEMPLATE/are-you-lost-.md

 ---
 name: Are you lost?
-about: If you do not found a bug and do not want to suggest a new feature, you probably have some questions.
+about: If you did not find a bug and do not want to suggest a new feature, you probably have some questions.
 labels: